Stock market's trailblazing pace buoys Trump's reelection odds

 In the end, the election will be decided on two issues, according to Valliere.

 “If Trump loses, he'll lose because of his handling of the virus, he said.

-“If he wins, I think the major reason is that people see the stock market and the economy doing better.”
+While the president and his supporters have lauded Trump's response, pointing to his curbing of inbound flights from China, where the virus was first reported late last year, more people in the U.S. have been infected with and died from the disease than in any other country.